Skip to main content

 Batch or Scheduled Apex

 Another long-used asynchronous tool is the batchable interface.
 The No. 1 reason to use it is if you need to process a large number of records.
-For example, if you want to clean up or archive up to 50 million records, the batchable interface is your answer.
+For example, if you want to clean up or archive up to 150 million records, the batchable interface is your answer, or utilize the Bulk API 2.0 in your Apex code.
 You can even schedule your batches to run at a particular time.

 To use it, your class implements the Database.Batchable interface.
 You also define start(), execute(), and finish() methods.
 You can then invoke a batch class using the Database.executeBatch method.
 For example, the following code creates a batchable class that processes all accounts in an org and then sends an email when it is done.